Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 29 Januari 2025 08.47.15 UTC
+- WIB: Rabu, 29 Januari 2025 09.48.59 UTC
-- WITA: Rabu, 29 Januari 2025 09.47.15 UTC
+- WITA: Rabu, 29 Januari 2025 10.48.59 UTC
-- WIT: Rabu, 29 Januari 2025 10.47.15 UTC
+- WIT: Rabu, 29 Januari 2025 11.48.59 UTC

 Kutipan Inspiratif:
-"Someone Asked me what is UR attitude then i simply replied ?
-BEING SINGLE IS MY ATTITUDE"
+"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."

-Kategori: attitude
+Kategori: success